AIA Ohio Honor Awards

 4. Letters of Support

 The candidate may provide up to six letters in support of the candidate’s exemplary work and achievements.
 Each letter shall not exceed one page.
-The authors of these letters shall not be restricted to members of the profession or Institute, although they should have a direct understanding and knowledge of the candidate’s contributions.
-Members serving on the AIA Ohio Board of Directors are permitted to provide letters of support.
-It is highly recommended that those providing letters of support do so for only one candidate for the Gold Medal each year.
-Members of the AIA Ohio Honor Awards Jury may not provide or be solicited for letters of support.
+The authors of these letters shall not be restricted to members of the profession, AIA Ohio or the Institute, although they should have a direct understanding and knowledge of the candidate’s contributions.

 Submission Format